Subelliptic Gevrey spaces: Introduction

+Characterisation such as in \cite{DR2014} was used in \cite{GR2015} to find energy estimates for the corresponding wave equations for the Laplacian and establish a well-posedness result in Gevrey classes.
+This can be viewed as an extension of the work by Seeley \cite{S1969} where analytic functions on compact manifolds were characterised in terms of their eigenfunction expansions.
+Subsequently, Dasgupta and the second author studied the case of compact manifolds for an elliptic operator \cite{DR2016}.
 The characterisation of Euclidean Gevrey spaces on the Fourier side is particularly relevant for applications (see e.g. \cite{DFT2009}), most notably allowing one to obtain energy estimates for evolution partial differential equations \cite{R1993} as well as for the well-posedness questions for hyperbolic PDE's such as in \cite{CDS79}.
-The latter questions were also studied by the second and third authors in a subelliptic context: in \cite{RT2017}, they considered the Cauchy problem for the wave equation
+The latter questions were also studied by the second and third authors in a subelliptic context \cite{RT2017}.

-for $\slp$ being a positive sub-Laplacian on a stratified Lie group $G$ of step $r$ (and more generally for a positive Rockland operator on a graded Lie group) and for $a\geq 0$ of H\"older regularity.
-We observed that already in local coordinates it is natural to expect the appearance of Gevrey spaces in such problems, and Property (iii)' above appeared naturally in the energy estimates for \eqref{EQ:we}.
-This allowed sharp well-posedness results in sub-Laplacian Sobolev and Gevrey type spaces with the loss of regularity depending on the step $r$.
-However, a description of such spaces as modifications of the classical Gevrey spaces is missing.
-This paper provides partial answers in this direction, after adapting the results herein to the corresponding spaces of ultradistributions.
-These spaces rely on an adaptation to our subelliptic setting of a different version of Gevrey spaces, namely the {\em Gevrey-Beurling} spaces, which will be discussed in the revised version of \cite{RT2017}.